fiorin7/words-flask/README.md

 # Usage

-Configure paths for the words binary in `config.yaml`.
+Configure paths for the `words` binary from Whitaker's Words in `config.yaml`.
 Copy the example configuration file to your own personal config (**do not put this personal config in git**).
 The copy is where you write your personal configuration.

 ``` shell
 cp config.example.yaml config.yaml